mbret/prose-reader/packages/doc/docs/gettingStarted.md

 ```

 You don't absolutely need to have `@oboku/reader-streamer` installed to run the reader but the utilities provided are very useful to start quickly.
-We also have to install `rxjs` because it is a peer-dependency of oboku-reader.
+ `rxjs` it a peer-dependency of oboku-reader and needs to be installed alongside.

 ## Create your reader

 On your html file you need to define a container for the reader.
-We will use a full screen reader but you can have any dimensions.
+We will be using a full screen reader but you can have any dimensions.

 `index.html`
 ```html